-Ella Fitzgerald was once one of the pillars of the Hollywood Bowl season with sold-out auds doting on her every word.
-These were lovefests, and that unique atmosphere cannot be replicated.
-Nevertheless, the Ella tribute at the Bowl Wednesday night was a well-organized concert with five singers taking turns feting Ella directly.
+Ella Fitzgerald was once one of the pillars of the Hollywood Bowl season — indeed, the annual gig kept her going in the last years of her career — with sold-out audiences doting on her every word.
+These were lovefests, from the performer to the audience and back, and that unique atmosphere cannot be replicated.
+Nevertheless, the Ella tribute at the Bowl Wednesday night was something special and yet different — an extremely well-organized concert with five singers taking turns feting Ella directly, sometimes obliquely, sometimes thrillingly.

 Rather than the usual parade of individual sets by the singers — with its hierarchical pecking order — this concert was more of a revolving affair, where each singer gave way to the next after one song, remaining onstage at all times.
 What a great idea: No one overstayed his or her welcome, and an appealing collegiality radiated from the stage.

 Yet pressed to pick a favorite on this given night, it would have to be Janis Siegel, who put on a virtuoso display of bright, clear, nimble vocalizing every time.
 She was also the best scat-singer of the lot — she interpreted “Robbin’s Nest” supremely well and knocked out a truly sassy “Too Darn Hot.”